 The decision to run passenger services on the Inland Rail line is a matter for each State Government along the alignment, or for private operators, to determine in the future.

 Inland Rail Pty Ltd has been commissioned by the Australian Government to design and construct Inland Rail primarily for double-stacked freight trains.
-These trains will be able to carry very large volumes of goods between intermodal terminals near Melbourne and Brisbane, and will also pick up and deliver freight to communities along its route.
+These trains will be able to carry very large volumes of goods between intermodal terminals near Melbourne and Brisbane and will also pick up and deliver freight to communities along its route.

 Learn more about how Inland Rail will be used.